SynaLinks/documentation/docs/advanced/disabling-inference.md

 ### Speeding Up the Program

 You can use this feature to accelerate your programs and enhance their responsiveness.
 Or if you want to use a tool in a way that doesn't require inference at runtime.
-For example, this code snippet uses the `Shell` Tool to list the current working directory.
+For example, this code snippet uses the `InternalShell` Tool to list the current working directory.

 ```javascript title="list_current_folder.cypher"
 // @desc: List the current folder